nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The indexes **must be unique**.
 For example, `archive 1 2 2 4` is not allowed because `2` appears more than once.

 Examples:
-* `back` followed by `archive 2 3` archives the 2nd and 3rd contact in the contact list.
+* `archive 2 3` archives the 2nd and 3rd contact in the contact list.

 Note:
 * You will not be able to use `inspect` and `edit` for archived contacts.